-We will have two field/lab experiences in this course regardless of weather.
-Due to the early darkness, these field experiences will need to be on the weekends.
-These field trips will make up for class time missed due to two Monday holidays in winter quarter.
-Please have the following gear available for field trips:
+We will have one all-day field experience in this course regardless of weather.
+Due to the early darkness, this field trip will need to be on a Saturday.
+This trip will make up for class time missed due to two Monday holidays in winter quarter.
+Please have the following gear available for the field trip: